pbowerre/lendsqr-fe-test/README.md

-# lendsqr-fe-test
+# Lendsqr Frontend Engineering
-A Frontend Engineering project done by Prince Owerre
+This projects was done by prince Owerre, Still updating